-There are many different individuals and entities that could may contributed to the cause of your crash, and they often depend on the type of motor vehicle accident you were involved in.
+There are many different individuals and entities that could have contributed to the cause of your crash, and they often depend on the type of motor vehicle accident you were involved in.
 More often than not, the driver of the other vehicle will have been driving unsafely or recklessly in one of the following ways:

 Vehicle parts manufacturers could be found liable if a malfunctioning or defective part was the cause of the crash, while the department of transportation in your state can be sued if a problem with the roads played a part in causing the collision.
-When more than one of these parties is liable, your personal injury lawyer will bring a claim against each of them to maximize the amount of compensation you receive.

 Before suing any of the above parties, we will first negotiate with the insurance company.
 Idaho and Washington operate under fault laws for car accident, while Utah is a no-fault state for car accidents.
 The difference between fault and no-fault is as follows:

 - Fault insurance states require the party responsible for causing the accident to cover the injury victim’s damages, making their insurance company financially liable.

 - No-fault insurance states require all drivers to carry personal injury protection (PIP) coverage on their auto insurance policies so that their own insurer will cover a portion of their medical expenses, lost wages, and vehicle repairs.
 Only when the damages of the crash exceed the policy benefits can compensation be sought from the at-fault party.